 We are aware that the cost of Higher Education can be a barrier, so we have staff trained to give you the most up-to-date advice and guidance on this.
-Tuition fee loans are generally available to help you fund your studies, however the College is also able to offer payment plans to suit your circumstances.
-There are a number of local charities who also support students to undertake Higher Education which are listed here.
+Tuition fee loans are generally available to help you fund your studies, however, the college is also able to offer payment plans to suit your circumstances.
+There are a number of local charities that also support students to undertake Higher Education which are listed here.

 Higher Education Fees

 Staffordshire University/BTEC Edexcel